Avanade/microsoft-purview-businessconcepts-autoloader/README.md

 ## Licensing
-The microsoft-purview-businessconcepts-autoloader is UNLICENSED and for internal use only, without legal review.
-See the Avanade Open Source site to start legal approvals.
+The microsoft-purview-businessconcepts-autoloader is released under the MIT licence.